 Handling of materials

-All written materials used during the exam, including handouts, scratch paper, and note sheets/cards, will be collected at the end of the student’s exam and shredded.
-We recommend that professors advise students that these items will not be returned to them, and that they should make a copy of them prior to the exam if they wish to keep them for future reference.
+All written materials used during the exam, including handouts, scratch paper, and notes will be collected at the end of the student’s exam.
+If students wish to keep their notes for future reference, they should be advised to make a copy of them prior to the exam.

 Between the professor and the Testing Center

-The primary method of communication between the professor and the Testing Center is email.
+The primary method of communication between the faculty member and the Testing Center is email.
 Please use your University email account for all communication with the Testing Center.
-The Request for Exam Services form asks for the professor’s phone number; however, this is only used in the event of an urgent problem with the exam that the Testing Center is unable to solve.
+The exam request form asks for your phone number; however, this is only used in the event of an urgent problem with the exam that the Testing Center is unable to solve.

-After your exam request has been submitted, if you require any changes, please request them in writing to firstname.lastname@example.org rather than re-submitting the request form.
-This ensures that all staff members are made aware of the desired change.
+If you require any changes after your exam request has been submitted, please notify us in writing to firstname.lastname@example.org rather than re-submitting the request form.
+This will ensure that all staff members are made aware of the desired change.

 Between the professor and the student

-As students’ most immediate point of contact, it falls to the professor to ensure that students are aware of the following:
+As the students’ most immediate point of contact, it falls to the faculty member to ensure that students are aware of the following:

 - Exam details, including dates, approved materials/aids, and other requirements.

-- Appointments are not optional and must be made with 24 hours’ notice, and that students without an appointment will not be admitted.
+- Appointments are not optional and students without an appointment will not be admitted.

 - Exams must be submitted at the Testing Center’s posted closing time, and any allotted time remaining is forfeited.
 Students will not be permitted to return the next day to finish an exam.

-- Students must know their NetID and password to log into WebCampus (or equivalent login credentials for another LMS).
+- Students must know their NetID and password to log into WebCampus (or their equivalent access credentials for another LMS).

 Between the student and the Testing Center

-We have published know-before-you-go information for students and other test takers to know what to expect when taking an exam in the Testing Center.
+Our know-before-you-go page provides valuable information about what to expect when taking an exam at the Testing Center.
 Students may contact the Testing Center for questions about exam scheduling and re-scheduling, and general inquiries about our operations.